MicrosoftDocs/cpp-docs/docs/intrinsics/interlockedcompareexchange-intrinsic-functions.md

 ## Remarks

-`_InterlockedCompareExchange` performs an atomic comparison of the `Destination` value with the `Comparand` value.
+`_InterlockedCompareExchange` does an atomic comparison of the `Destination` value with the `Comparand` value.
 If the `Destination` value is equal to the `Comparand` value, the `Exchange` value is stored in the address specified by `Destination`.
-Otherwise, no operation is performed.
+Otherwise, does no operation.

 `_InterlockedCompareExchange` provides compiler intrinsic support for the Win32 Windows SDK [InterlockedCompareExchange](/windows/desktop/api/winnt/nf-winnt-interlockedcompareexchange) function.

-There are several variations on `_InterlockedCompareExchange` that vary based on the data types they involve and whether processor-specific acquire or release semantics is used.
+There are several variations on `_InterlockedCompareExchange` that vary based on the data types they involve and whether processor-specific acquire or release semantics are used.

-While the `_InterlockedCompareExchange` function operates on long integer values, `_InterlockedCompareExchange8` operates on 8-bit integer values, `_InterlockedCompareExchange16` operates on short integer values and `_InterlockedCompareExchange64` operates on 64-bit integer values.
+While the `_InterlockedCompareExchange` function operates on long integer values, `_InterlockedCompareExchange8` operates on 8-bit integer values, `_InterlockedCompareExchange16` operates on short integer values, and `_InterlockedCompareExchange64` operates on 64-bit integer values.

 On ARM platforms, use the intrinsics with `_acq` and `_rel` suffixes for acquire and release semantics, such as at the beginning and end of a critical section.
-The ARM intrinsics with an `_nf` ("no fence") suffix do not act as a memory barrier.
+The ARM intrinsics with an `_nf` ("no fence") suffix don't act as a memory barrier.

 The intrinsics with an `_np` ("no prefetch") suffix prevent a possible prefetch operation from being inserted by the compiler.

 On Intel platforms that support Hardware Lock Elision (HLE) instructions, the intrinsics with `_HLEAcquire` and `_HLERelease` suffixes include a hint to the processor that can accelerate performance by eliminating a lock write step in hardware.
-If these intrinsics are called on platforms that do not support HLE, the hint is ignored.
+If these intrinsics are called on platforms that don't support HLE, the hint is ignored.

 These routines are only available as intrinsics.

 ## Example

 In the following example, `_InterlockedCompareExchange` is used for simple low-level thread synchronization.
-The approach has its limitations as a basis for multithreaded programming; it is presented to illustrate the typical use of the interlocked intrinsics.
+The approach has its limitations as a basis for multithreaded programming; it's presented to illustrate the typical use of the interlocked intrinsics.
 For best results, use the Windows API.
-For further information about multithreaded programming, see [Writing a Multithreaded Win32 Program](../parallel/writing-a-multithreaded-win32-program.md).
+For more information about multithreaded programming, see [Writing a Multithreaded Win32 Program](../parallel/writing-a-multithreaded-win32-program.md).

 ```
 // intrinExample.cpp